petecarapetyan/fins-rocket-themes/README.md

 If you're not familiar with [11ty Theme](https://www.11ty.dev/) or SSGs in general, or more specifically the [JAMStack Theme](https://jamstack.org/) trend with all 200+ implementations - the this all might be too foreign, but if you're already plugged into this world, these themes give that world a more of a WordPress-ish theme-like approach some validity.

+## Where is the Documentation?

+[webappwriter.com/fins](https://webappwriter.com/fins/) is where virtually all of the documentation for these themes can be found, such as [installation](https://webappwriter.com/fins/installation/shellscript/)

+Issues are still logged here on github, but you could also DM me directly on the lit-and-friends slack channel. @Pete Carapetyan.
+No guarantees on response time, obviously.

 ## Running Examples of These Themes

 Many important details are unfinished and left for you to customize, but they are all running, and visible on the web.